-Alternatively, if you are the sort of person that tends to dip into their overdraft every now and again, then it’s a good idea to make sure you have an account with an interest- or fee-free overdraft facility.
+Alternatively, if you are the sort of person who tends to dip into their overdraft every now and again, it’s a good idea to make sure you have an account with an interest- or fee-free overdraft facility.
 Otherwise, the cost of that overdraft can swiftly add up.

 Check your direct debits

-A study by Citizens Advice earlier this year cast light on just how much money many of us are handing over each month on subscriptions we neither need nor want.
+A study by YouGov earlier this year cast light on just how much money many of us are handing over each month on subscriptions we neither need nor want.